Chart Color Schemes

 Lithgow is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Lithgow, as per the latest Census, was 81.9% houses and 18.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Lithgow's dwelling structure, as per the latest Census, comprised 81.9% houses and 18.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 91.0% houses and 9.0% other dwellings.
-Home ownership in Lithgow stood at 41.0%, with the rest either mortgaged (23.4%) or rented (35.6%).
-The median monthly mortgage repayment was $1,326, lower than Non-Metro NSW's average of $1,600.
-The median weekly rent in Lithgow was $280, compared to Non-Metro NSW's $300.
-Nationally, Lithgow's mortgage repayments were significantly lower at $1,326 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Lithgow was at 41.0%, similar to Non-Metro NSW's rate.
+The remaining dwellings were either mortgaged (23.4%) or rented (35.6%).
+The median monthly mortgage repayment in the area was $1,326, lower than Non-Metro NSW's average of $1,600.
+The median weekly rent figure was recorded at $280, compared to Non-Metro NSW's $300.
+Nationally, Lithgow's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing